apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default：false

 If true, FE will reset bdbje replication group(that is, to remove all electable nodes info)  and is supposed to start as Master.
-If all the electable nodes can not start, we can copy the meta data to another node and set this config to true to try to restart the FE.。
+If all the electable nodes can not start, we can copy the meta data to another node and set this config to true to try to restart the FE..

 ### priority_networks

 Default：none

 Declare a selection strategy for those servers have many ips.
-Note that there should at most one ip match this list.  this is a list in semicolon-delimited format, in CIDR notation, e.g. 10.10.10.0/24 ， If no ip match this rule, will choose one randomly.。
+Note that there should at most one ip match this list.  this is a list in semicolon-delimited format, in CIDR notation, e.g. 10.10.10.0/24 ， If no ip match this rule, will choose one randomly..

 ### txn_rollback_limit